Do solar panels increase the value of your home?

 Some mortgage lenders aren’t keen on homes with roof leases, and buyers will often skip them, as a roof lease makes it harder to make changes to a property.

-Fortunately, Sunsave Plus is not a roof lease, which means you’ll own your roof and all the profits you derive from your solar panels.
+Fortunately, Sunsave Plus is not a roof lease, which means you’ll own your roof and all the savings you make from having solar panels.

 How many solar panels do I need for a four-bedroom house?